Nolan Arenado Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 7.8 K/9, the fifth-worst in MLB.

-- The Tigers' 4.51 team ERA ranks 18th across all MLB pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 18th among all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (44 total, 1.4 per game).
+- Tigers pitchers combine to allow 46 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Turnbull gets the start for the Tigers, his seventh of the season.
-He is 1-4 with a 6.84 ERA and 18 strikeouts in 26 1/3 innings pitched.
+- Faedo makes his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.